unihd-cag/odfi-rfg/install/install.md

 ## Install from Source

-1. Clone the repository
+1.Clone the repository

-2. Move to the build folder in the repo and invoke the build script:
+2.Move to the build folder in the repo and invoke the build script:

     sh build.sh